-.]
-It calls for a multi-pronged approach focusing on: Bringing existing slums within the formal system and enabling them to avail of the same level of basic amenities as the rest of the town.
-Redressing the failures of the formal system that lie behind the creation of lums.
-Tackling the shortages of urban land and housing that keep shelter out of reach of the urban poor and force them to resort to extra-legal solutions in a bid to retain their sources of livelihood and employment.
+- Bringing existing slums within the formal system and enabling them to avail of the same level of basic amenities as the rest of the town. - Redressing the failures of the formal system that lie behind the creation of slums. - Tackling the shortages of urban land and housing that keep shelter out of reach of the urban poor and force them to resort to extra-legal solutions in a bid to retain their sources of livelihood and employment.

-Enactment of a set of reforms at the state and city level related d to inclusive planning, regulation and financing, which would ensure that adequate fresh housing stock and services get created on an ongoing bas is to address both current and future needs of cities.

-An integrated approach covering shelter, services and livelihoods for poor slum communities.
+- Enactment of a set of reforms at the state and city level related to inclusive planning, regulation and financing, which would ensure that adequate fresh housing stock and services get created on an ongoing basis to address both current and future needs of cities. - An integrated approach covering shelter, services and livelihoods for poor slum communities.